Computers are amazing. They can beat world-class chess champions. But they can’t yet replace your doctor. Case in point—online symptom checkers.

 THE ART OF DIAGNOSIS

 It’s not that doctors have reached diagnostic perfection, either.
-While they beat the technology tested in the Harvard study, they still gave the wrong diagnosis in about 15% of the cases, which is consistent with previous estimates of human misdiagnoses.
+While they beat the technology tested in the Harvard study, they still failed to give the right diagnosis from three options in about 15% of the cases, which is consistent with previous estimates of human misdiagnoses.

-One goal of the study was to see whether computers could help doctors get better at diagnosis.
-They’re not quite there yet.
-“The technology will inherently improve as they build more complex ways of making the diagnosis,” said Dr. Mehrotra.
-One way, he suggested, is for the programs to build in data from epidemiology—real-time information about the frequency of illness in the community.
-After all, if you see your doctor with digestive ills and he or she knows that there’s a GI infection going around town, that may help target the diagnosis.
+A goal of the study was to see whether computers could help doctors get better at diagnosis.
+One way to improve is for the programs to build in data from epidemiology—real-time information about the frequency of illness in the community.
+After all, if you see your doctor with digestive ills and he/she knows that there’s a GI infection going around town, that may help target the diagnosis.
 Ideally, as the checkers improve, they’ll help doctors improve their diagnostic skills—and help the public, too.

-In the meantime, we patients should exercise extreme caution in using these programs, said Dr. Mehrota.
-They can play a role, he suggests, if they help you educate yourself about possible causes of your symptoms—and that prompts a discussion with your doctor.
-That is, use them to educate yourself so you can ask smart questions.
+In the meantime, patients should exercise extreme caution in using these programs.
+They can play a role if they help you educate yourself about possible causes of your symptoms—and that prompts a discussion with your doctor.
+That is, use them to educate yourself so that you can ask smart questions.
 But for a real diagnosis, there’s no substitute for a real doctor.